Paraffin (song)

-"Paraffin" is the first single by the trip hop/industrial band Ruby, from their debut album Salt Peter.
+"Paraffin" is the first single by British trip hop/industrial band Ruby, from their debut album, Salt Peter (1995).
 It was released in the United Kingdom on September 4, 1995, and in the United States on November 7, 1995, by the WORK/Creation record labels.
-The single would chart in the United Kingdom but not in the U.S.
+The song was written and produced by Lesley Rankine and Mark Walk, and only charted in the UK and Australia, not in the US.
+As with all of Ruby's singles, "Paraffin" had a promotional video made for it.

-CD single
+Release

 The inside of the single jacket contains the following words: